12 Weeks Until MODEX 2018

 Conveyors Part of Manufacturing, Distribution, and Supply Chain Process

 Conveyors are ALWAYS part of the manufacturing, distribution, and supply chain process.
-Conveyors manage production logistics through the collaboration of key components including integrated manufacturing software (CIM), scanner, barcode system, as well as radio-frequency identification (RFID) for product scanning, identification, and verification.
+Conveyors manage production logistics through the collaboration of key components including integrated manufacturing software (CIM), Enterprise Resource Planning (ERP) system, scanner, barcode system, as well as radio-frequency identification (RFID) for product scanning, identification, and verification.

 Once products are scanned, identified, and verified by the CIM system, they can be sorted according to respective product lanes.
-These efforts handled prior to packaging, eliminate product mis-picks, human error, and materials handling problems.
-To optimize productivity, flexible solutions allow control of production processes; they are designed to meet changing workflow demands.
+These efforts handled prior to packaging, eliminate product mis-picks, human error, and material handling problems.
+To optimize productivity, flexible solutions like ERP systems (see https://sytecg.com/ to learn how to implement such systems) could be utilized, which tend to allow control of business operations; they are designed to meet changing workflow and management demands.

-Built to order conveyors are based on customers’ specifications.
+Built-to-order conveyors are based on customers’ specifications.
 This approach ensures that the exact needed equipment can be delivered with short lead times.
-Leading the conveyor industruy inbuilt to order equipment, the wide range of sizes and options allows Alfacon Solutions to offer products that other MODEX conveyor companies consider special equipment; many of these models ship in days, rather than weeks or months.
+Leading the conveyor industry inbuilt to order equipment, the wide range of sizes and options allows Alfacon Solutions to offer products that other MODEX conveyor companies consider special equipment; many of these models ship in days, rather than weeks or months.
 Materials handling equipment includes gravity conveyors, belt conveyors, chain-driven conveyors, belt-driven roller conveyors, transfers, and accessories.

 Parcel and eCommerce Distribution